Virginia Tech U Rolls Out Community Bike-Share Program

 61 Catholic Universities Sign 'Catholic Climate Declaration'

 The declaration affirms the goals of the Paris Climate Agreement by renewing Catholic support for continuing U.S. actions to address climate change.
-Among the 61 higher education signers are 37 dioceses, close to 200 religious communities, more than 100 parishes, and more than a dozen Catholic health care organizations.
+In addition to the 61 higher education signers, 37 dioceses, close to 200 religious communities, and more than 100 parishes and more than a dozen Catholic health care organizations signed on.
 The signing announcement coincided with the third anniversary of Laudato Sí, Pope Francis' encyclical on the environment and human ecology.

 U Brighton Begins Using Liquid Air to Store Energy

 (U.K.) Called Liquid Air Energy Storage, the technology works by storing air as a liquid in above-ground tanks and, when electricity is required, the liquid air is brought to ambient temperature where it regasifies and turns a turbine.
-The 5 megawatt plant is a result of a two year project with Highview Power Storage to develop understanding of the material used in high grade power storage and influence design guidelines for future plants.
+The 5-megawatt plant is a result of a two-year partnership project to develop understanding of high grade power storage and influence design guidelines for future plants.

 U Louisville Launches Institute to Study Human-Environment Interrelationship

-With a $5M gift, the university will establish the Envirome Institute at the School of Medicine, which will be dedicated to researching environmental determinants of health.
-Specifically the institute will study environmental cardiology, which is environmental factors that influence heart disease.
-The institute will incorporate community engagement and citizen science to introduce a singular, new approach to the study of health.
+With a $5M gift, the university will establish the Envirome Institute at the School of Medicine, dedicated to researching environmental determinants of health.
+Specifically the institute will study environmental factors that influence heart disease, better known as environmental cardiology.
+The institute will incorporate community engagement and citizen science to introduce a new approach to the study of health.